• Skip to primary navigation

 What Other Vegetables Go with Corn?

 Feel free to add whatever vegetables you want into this dish.
-A great option for other vegetables to add is squash!
-You can find that I have done this in my vegetable medley recipe called Batar Da’an.
+It’s popular with squash but I’ve also seen green beans, fresh okra and red bell pepper used often.
+I did something similar in my vegetable medley recipe called Batar Da’an.

 How Do You Serve Succotash?

-As aforementioned in this article, you can eat succotash on it’s own, serve it with eggs (detailed above!) or serve it as a side dish.
+As aforementioned in this article, you can eat succotash on its own, serve it with eggs (detailed above) or serve it as a side dish.
+It’s a very versatile dish!

 It would be delicious alongside a meat-heavy meal.
 Specifically with red meat or even fried chicken.